granola-man/granola-man.github.io/01_why.md

 ---
 layout: page
-title: Why Local?
+title: "Why Local?"
 permalink: /whylocal/
+published: true
 ---

-This is all about why local
+This is all about why local, cause is great